 Mistake #2: Corsets laced too tight at the hips

 This is an issue I see most often in tightlacers, and it’s a tricky one.
 Though some appreciate or even need the additional compression at the hips, your hips actually need a surprising amount of room to expand when you walk and sit and so forth.
 However, just as a corset laced too tight at the bust will create the quad-boob effect, or too tight at the waist or ribs will be uncomfortable, a corset that is too tight at the hips can actually damage the corset.
 None of these is desirable, but the last is hardest to spot from inside the corset.
 Even though a corset is expected to be tight and constricting, it’s important to leave a bit of wearing ease at your hips.
 A corset that has no ease when you are standing strains its hardware and fabric to accommodate a sudden increase in your hip measurement when you sit down.
-The bones that frame the grommets have nowhere to which which to distribute the additional pressure and instead crumple, kinking the steel and cracking its protective coating.
+The bones that frame the grommets have nowhere to distribute the additional pressure and instead crumple, kinking the steel and cracking its protective coating.
 For those who appreciate or even need the additional compression at the hips, talk to your corsetiere about perhaps an expanding hip gusset or extra-sturdy boning and other reinforcements around the grommets.

 Personally, I like to be able to get the flat of my (admittedly tiny) hand into the bottom edge of my corset.
 Having just measured it, my hips expand more than a full inch when I go from standing to seated.
 Not only do I like a high range of mobility in my personal corsets, I also prefer the look of slightly looser hips: it creates a more dramatic hourglass, and when I sit down, I don’t end up with a little “corset muffin.”